 Quick-Release where Plate is Attached to the Camera Tripod

-- Tightly grab the rounded plate at the base of the screw with one hand, and grab the camera carefully in the other
+- Grip the round base plate firmly with one hand, and the camera with the other.

-- Rotate the whole camera clockwise, while rotating the tripod in an anti-clockwise direction.
+- Rotate the camera clockwise while rotating the head/base anti-clockwise (slow, steady torque).

 What if I have a tripod plate stuck on camera?